Courses

 SA.502.149.
 The Indo-Pacific: Great Power Conflict.
 4 Credits.

-The Indo-Pacific has developed into a new framework for regional co-operation and contestation between the major powers, replacing the earlier notion of the Asia-Pacific.
-It reflects the rise of China and its Belt and Road Initiative, which aspires to weld together the Eurasianlandmass and its adjacent areas in a two-pronged, transcontinental and maritime drive.
-This course explores the material foundations, the perspectives and strategies of the major players in this huge maritime area, the patterns of co-operation and conflict in their interactions andthe arrangements - and their deficiencies - for transregional international order.
+The Indo-Pacific has developed into a new arena for regional co-operation and contestation among the powers and other countries replacing the earlier notion of the Asia-Pacific.
+It reflects the rise of China and its Belt and Road Initiative, which aspires to weld together the Eurasian landmass and its adjacent areas in a two-pronged, transcontinental and maritime drive, as well as - more broadly - the increasing weight of non-Western powers and the centrality of Asia in global developments.
+This course explores the material foundations, the perspectives and strategies of the major players in this huge maritime area, the patterns of co-operation and conflict in their interactions and the arrangements - and their deficiencies - for global order.
+We will invite experts, practitioners and scholars from the region to present and discuss with students within the context of a number of individual sessions.

 SA.502.150.
 Transatlantic and European Security: Record and Challenges.
 4 Credits.